-- 1/2 pound Bleu de Gex, rind removed and cut into 1/4-inch slices, (Stilton or Bleu d’Auvergne may be substituted)
+- 1/2 pound Bleu de Gex, rind removed and cut into 1/4-inch slices (you can substitute Stilton or Bleu d’Auvergne)

 - Make the tart dough

-- 2. Place the flour and salt in the bowl of a food processor and pulse to combine.
+- 4. Place the flour and salt in the bowl of a food processor and pulse to combine.
 Add the butter and pulse until the mixture resembles small peas, about 10 one-second pulses.
-While pulsing the mixer, drizzle 3 tablespoons of the ice water through the feed tube until the dough starts to come together.
-If the dough isn’t coming together, add the remaining water–1 tablespoon at time–if needed.
-Don’t over-mix.
+While pulsing the mixer, drizzle 3 tablespoons ice water through the feed tube until the dough starts to come together.
+If the dough isn’t coming together, add the remaining water–1 tablespoon at time.
+Don’t overmix the dough.

 - Make the filling

-- 4. Whisk the ricotta, egg yolk, and olive oil in a small bowl until smooth.
+- 6. Whisk the ricotta, egg yolk, and olive oil in a small bowl until smooth.
 Stir in the crème fraîche and season with salt and pepper.
-Set aside.

 - Make the royale

-- 5. Whisk the egg, flour, and salt in a small bowl.
-Heat the cream and milk in a small saucepan until hot but not boiling, then slowly add it to the egg-flour mixture, whisking until smooth.
+- 7. Whisk the egg, flour, and salt in a small bowl.
+Heat the cream and milk in a small saucepan until hot but not boiling, then slowly add it to the egg and flour mixture, whisking until smooth.
 Stir in the crème fraîche.
-Set aside.

-- 7. Bake the tart for 30 minutes, rotating 180 degrees after 15 minutes.
-Cover the tart with foil and bake for another 15 minutes.
-If the pastry need more color, increase the heat to 400°F (200°C), leave the tart covered and bake for 10 to 15 more minutes.
+- 9. Bake the tart for 30 minutes, rotating it 180° after 15 minutes.
+Loosely cover the tart with foil and bake for another 15 minutes.
+If the pastry needs more color, increase the heat to 400°F (200°C), leave the tart covered, and bake for 10 to 15 more minutes.
 Cool on a rack for a few minutes before slicing and serving.